 War: Peninsular War

-Date of the Battle of Barossa: 5th March 1811
+Date of the Battle of Barrosa: 5th March 1811

-Place of the Battle of Barossa: east of Cadiz in Southern Spain.
+Place of the Battle of Barrosa: east of Cadiz in Southern Spain.

-Combatants at the Battle of Barossa: British, Portuguese and Spanish against the French.
+Combatants at the Battle of Barrosa: British, Portuguese and Spanish against the French.

-Commanders at the Battle of Barossa: The nominal commander of the British, Portuguese and Spanish army was the Spanish General La Peña.
+Commanders at the Battle of Barrosa: The nominal commander of the British, Portuguese and Spanish army was the Spanish General La Peña.
 The British officer, Lieutenant General Thomas Graham, conducted the battle.

 The French were commanded by Marshal Victor.

-Size of the armies at the Battle of Barossa:
+Size of the armies at the Battle of Barrosa:

 The British, Portuguese and Spanish force commanded by General La Peña comprised 15,000 troops.